laravel/docs/notifications.md

 <a name="mail-attachments"></a>
 ### Attachments

 To add attachments to an email notification, use the `attach` method while building your message.
-The `attach` method accepts the full (absolute) path to the file as its first argument:
+The `attach` method accepts the absolute path to the file as its first argument:

     /**
      * Get the mail representation of the notification.